Ericsaliway0/SpecPathGNN/README.md

-## A Spectral Pretraining and Attention-Based Graph Framework for Pathway Embedding and Prediction
+## A Spectral Graph Learning Framework for Pathway-Level Prediction and Explainability

-This repository contains the code for our paper, "A Spectral Pretraining and Attention-Based Graph Framework for Pathway Embedding and Prediction".
+This repository contains the code for our paper, "A Spectral Graph Learning Framework for Pathway-Level Prediction and Explainability".

 ![Alt text](images/framework.png)